 How Long Does THC Stay in Breastmilk?

-By Andrew Ward Updated March 8th
+By Andrew Ward Updated July 22nd

 Medically reviewed by Dr. Brian Kessler, MD

 As cannabis reform spreads across the United States, more people feel ready to experiment with cannabis or step out into the public about their usage.
 A growing number of cannabis consumers are parents.
-But many parents have questions about how marijuana consumption might affect their role as parents.
+However, many parents have questions about how marijuana consumption might affect their role as parents.
 One such concern revolves around the possible effects cannabis use may have on breast milk and breastfeeding.

 With a lack of definitive answers at this time, it's only natural that parents continue to voice their concerns and ask questions like, “How long does THC stay in breast milk?”